MicrosoftDocs/power-platform/power-platform/developer/howto/install-cli-msi.md

 ---
-title: Install Power Platform CLI for Windows
+title: Install Power Platform CLI using Windows MSI
-description: Instructions to install, update, and uninstall the Power Platform CLI for Windows
+description: Instructions to install, update, and uninstall the Power Platform CLI for Windows using an MSI.
 author: snizar007
 ms.author: snizar
 ms.reviewer: jdaly